 Microblading vs. Microshading: What's the Difference?

 Beauty trends keep changing, and new fashions keep emerging.
-As a result of consumer demand, new cosmetic treatments are also designed and introduced every day.
+As a result of consumer demand, new cosmetic treatments are continually being designed and introduced.
 These advanced beauty treatments help us reinvent ourselves by getting us closer to how we want to look.

 Since everyone does not have the desired eyebrow shape and thickness, they resort to cosmetic solutions.
 Fortunately, we have several cosmetic treatments, such as Microblading and Microshading, to help candidates achieve their desired brow line.
 While these are two different treatments, some people stay confused about their difference.